Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Drift Orbits

 \section{Drift Orbits}

-In the previous section we provided some heuristic arguments for the existence of trajectories that undergo Arnold diffusion in the sense that they drift in terms of the scaled out-of-plane amplitude $I$ (see \eqref{eq:scaled}).
-Our arguments only show that such drift orbits exist, but do not provide a way to find them.
-Moreover, they do not provide methods to find orbits that drift `fast'.
+\MR{In the previous section we provided some heuristic arguments for the existence of trajectories that undergo Arnold diffusion in the sense that they drift in terms of the scaled vertical amplitude $I$ (see \eqref{eq:scaled}).} \MB{In Section~\ref{sec:HeuristicArnoldDiffusion} we provided numerical evidence that the conditions of Theorem~\ref{th:main} are fulfilled, hence there exist trajectories that exhibit Arnold diffusion, characterized by a drift in the scaled vertical amplitude $I$ (see \eqref{eq:scaled}).
+Our arguments do not provide a way to find such orbits, much less those orbits that drift `fast'.}

 In this section, we propose different algorithms to produce drift orbits, i.e., orbits of the iterated function system (IFS) consisting of the inner and outer map, whose action variable $I$ increases from $I=1$ to $I>7$.
 We produce two different type of orbits: